Application for Official Absentee Ballot

 Who Can Return Your Voted Absentee Ballot?

-Absentee ballots may be mailed (be sure to use sufficient postage if mailing) or personally delivered by the voter him/herself to the Elections Office.
-The only exception is if the voter is physically disabled; delivery of an absentee ballot for a physically disabled voter may be made by any adult upon satisfactory proof that such adult is such voter's mother, father, grandparent, aunt, uncle, brother, sister, spouse, son, daughter, niece, nephew, grandchild, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, or an individual residing in the household of such disabled voter.
-Absentee ballots must be returned to our office (either having been mailed or personally delivered or delivered for a disabled voter) by 7:00 pm on Election Day in order to be counted.
+Absentee ballots may be mailed (be sure to use sufficient postage if mailing) or personally delivered to the Elections Office.
+Absentee ballots must be returned to our office (either having been mailed or personally delivered) by 7:00 pm on Election Day in order to be counted.

 Deadline for Returning Your Voted Absentee Ballot

-Absentee ballots must be returned to our office (either having been mailed or personally delivered or delivered for a disabled voter) by 7:00 pm on Election Day in order to be counted.
+Absentee ballots must be returned to our office (either having been mailed or personally delivered) by 7:00 pm on Election Day in order to be counted.
 There are special provisions for voters in the military and voters living overseas; click here for more details.

 For More Information

 For more information about Absentee Voting by Mail please visit the Georgia Secretary of State's website.